 Over the years, I became very skilled at teaching all age levels from Kindergarten to adults.
 The private tutoring was an opportunity to keep myself immersed in education.
 I spent countless hours fostering positive home-school connections because I believed that this was important to my students’ success.
 When my students succeeded, I succeeded.

 A few years ago, I joined an NGO, Trinidad & Tobago Innovative Parenting Support (TTIPS), and became a trained Parent Empowerment Facilitator.
 Through their program, they gave me the opportunity to develop and facilitate workshops such as Disciplining the Young Child, Anger Management, Teen Self-Esteem, and teacher development workshops.
 My background as a teacher merged well into this added role and the experience was phenomenal.
 My passion to empower others has not dimmed.

 After a bit of procrastination, my childhood friend of mine, H. Michelle Johnson prompted me to get moving.
 With the gentle push, I became motivated to write and share more on parenting and education.
 As an empowerment advocate, my theme is Motivate, Educate, Empower.
 My blog posts, resources, and video interviews embrace this theme and target both parents and teachers.

 The Facebook Page was created in 2019 and has now extended across social media into this website and Instagram.
 As I develop, so does this website and the resources I offer.
 Some programs are in the pipeline and I will release them in due course.
-It took me three years to get here, but here I am.
-Through my writings and resources, I hope to achieve my goal, helping teachers and parents breakthrough barriers that prevent them from being effective in their roles and ultimately, helping their children experience greater success at school.
+It took me a few years to get here, but here I am.
+Through my writings and resources, I hope to achieve my goal, helping Black parents breakthrough barriers that prevent them from being effective in their roles and ultimately, helping their children experience greater success at school.